bevyengine/rfcs/rfcs/41-ui-navigation.md

 A panic is an opportunity to teach the user a better way of doing things.
 Not panicking might result in making ui-navigation harder to use.

+### SystemParams for better ergonomics

+Previously, [`bevy-ui-navigation`] had a [`event_helpers`] module, to help smooth out usage, it adds two `SystemParam` to simplify combining focus events with ECS state.

+The proposed design replaces the module by a single trait implemented on `EventReader<NavEvent>`: [`NavEventReaderExt`].

+However, it's not clear which design to chose.

+`SystemParam`:
+- Difficult to discover, you need to know about the types
+- Add more API surface
+- Hides the internals of handling events

+`NavEventReaderExt` extension trait:
+- Not fluent rust
+- Need to use an additional method in the body of the system `.nav_iter()`
+- Even more difficult to discover.
+- Can easily go from a specialized method to just calling `EventReader::iter`

 ## Drawbacks and design limitations